Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

     }
 ```

 As you can see, we loop through the model's meshes, and for each mesh, we loop through the basic effects.
-We actually have only one of both.
+We actually have only one of each.
 We set the world, view, and projection matrices of the effect to the world, view, and projection matrices of the player.
 We then draw the mesh.

-We will make a further use of the `BasicEffect` later in the tutorial.
+We will make further use of the `BasicEffect` later in the tutorial.
 For now, let's integrate the player's `Draw` function in the `Game1` class.

 ### The GraphicsDevice

-In the `Game1` class, you may have remarked the `GraphicsDeviceManager` member variable.
+In the `Game1` class, you may have noticed the `GraphicsDeviceManager` member variable.
 The `GraphicsDeviceManager` is used to create the [**GraphicsDevice**](xref:Microsoft.Xna.Framework.Graphics.GraphicsDevice.html), which represents the GPU and can draw the game.
 The `GraphicsDevice` is created when the `Game` class is initialized, and is accessible through the `GraphicsDevice` property of the Game class.

 We create the `GraphicsDeviceManager` in the `Game1` constructor: